rop-la/rop-la.github.io/en/_posts/2022-12-13-identifying-vftables-through-ms-cpp-rtti.md

 lang-ref: identifying-vftables-through-ms-cpp-rtti
 ---

-[Run-Time Type Information or RTTI][1], is a mechanism that exposes object types information at runtime, used to do safe type cast using `dynamic_cast<>` and to manipulate type information using `typeid` operator and  `std::type_info` class at runtime.
+[Run-Time Type Information or RTTI][1], is a mechanism that exposes object types information at runtime, used to do safe typecast, using `dynamic_cast<>` and to manipulate type information using `typeid` operator and  `std::type_info` class at runtime.

 There are some RTTI data structures, but in this post we will see two of them, almost some fields are importants to know class C++ inherintance relationship, class name, and polymorphism but they probably will be treated in a future post.
 To clarity, I'd like to mention that MSVC 64-bit compiler has definied `_RTTI_RELATIVE_TYPEINFO` by default.
 In addition, Visual Studio has [`/GR`][2] compiler option enabled by default to add run-time type information.